 Your luxury vehicle deserves the best care possible, but should that include buying a Lexus extended car warranty?

-It isn’t cheap to fix a Lexus, which is one of the main reasons to consider adding extended coverage to take over after your factory warranty expires.
+It isn’t cheap to fix a Lexus, which is one of the main reasons to consider adding Lexus extended warranty coverage after your factory warranty expires.

-While you can go to the dealer for a Lexus extended warranty, we’ve researched the best extended warranty providers that can save you money and offer peace of mind.
-Below, we’ll explain why we think you can skip the Lexus dealership and what third-party providers we’d recommend instead, such as Endurance, CarShield, or CARCHEX.
+While you can go to the dealer for a Lexus extended warranty, we’ve researched the best extended car warranty providers that can save you money and offer peace of mind.
+Below, we’ll explain why it may be better to skip the Lexus dealership and show you what third-party providers we recommend instead, such as Endurance, CarShield, or CARCHEX.

 In this article:

-- Why A Lexus Extended Warranty Could Be Worth It
+- Is A Lexus Extended Warranty Worth It?

 - How To Find The Best Lexus Extended Warranty